Hjorthmedh/RGCmorphology/ms/intro.md

 distinct RGC types.

-## Re-analysis of the Sümbül  et al (2014) data set
+## Re-analysis of the Sümbül  et al. (2014) data set

-A recent study by Sümbül et al (2014) achieved perfect classification for RGC types labelled by seven distinct genetic markers.
+A recent study by Sümbül et al. (2014) achieved perfect classification for RGC types labelled by seven distinct genetic markers.
 One reason for their high performance was that their classifier received a high-dimensional representation of the density of the entire arbor,